russelsantos19/100-days-of-code/r1-log.md

 ### R1D22
 I'd be able to code a little today because I became busy in my sideline.
 But I'd be able to design some of the elements in my project.

+### R1D23
+I learn a lot today and update the code and design of the side navigation of my project website.
+I'll surely show this website to everyone once it's finished.